Accenture/mercury/guides/CHAPTER-4.md

 platform.registerPrivate("my.function", new MyFunction(), 10);
 ```

-In the above example, You obtain a singleton instance of the Platform API class and use the "register" method
+In the above example, You obtain a singleton instance of the Platform API class and use it to register a private
-to register a private function `MyFunction` with a route name "my.function".
+function `MyFunction` with a route name "my.function".

-In declarative approach, you use the `PreLoad` annotation to declare a class to hold the event handler.
+In declarative approach, you use the `PreLoad` annotation to register a class with an event handler.

 Your function should implement the LambdaFunction, TypedLambdaFunction or KotlinLambdaFunction.
 While LambdaFunction is untyped, the event system can transport PoJo and your function should